 If you still need a little inspiration, make sure you check out all my other awesome Appetizer Recipes.
 My Copycat Applebee's Queso Blanco and my BBQ Bacon Cheese Ball make great appetizers to serve on Game Day.
 Or any other day for that matter!

-You will need the following ingredients to make this Jalapeño Popper Dip: Cream Cheese, Mayonnaise, Mexican Cheese Blend, Parmesan Cheese, Green Chilies, Jalapeños, Panko Bread Crumbs, Unsalted Butter, Salt & Pepper and Dried Parsley.
+You will need the following ingredients to make this Jalapeño Popper Dip recipe (see recipe card for quantities): Cream Cheese, Mayonnaise, Mexican Cheese Blend, Parmesan Cheese, Green Chilies, Jalapeños, Panko Bread Crumbs, Unsalted Butter, Salt & Pepper and Dried Parsley.

-🥣 How do I Make this Spicy Jalapeño Popper Dip
+🥣 How to Make Spicy Jalapeño Popper Dip

 Preheat oven to 375°F.